 The Advisory Council is a group of policy influencers and subject matter experts who have voluntarily agreed to provide the Campaign for Free College Tuition (CFCT) with wise counsel and advice on how to achieve our mission.
 While the Council is strictly advisory in nature and its members do not have any financial or fiduciary responsibilities with CFCT, we look forward to linking their individual expertise with those in the public arena seeking our assistance.

-Watch Governor Gina Raimondo, Co-Chair of CFCT's Advisory Council, speak with POLITICO in February 2020 about the incredible impact free college tuition has had on her state and her plans to continue supporting the policy.
+Watch Governor Gina Raimondo, Former Co-Chair of CFCT's Advisory Council, speak with POLITICO in February 2020 about the incredible impact free college tuition has had on her state and her plans to continue supporting the policy.

 Gina M. Raimondo, the 75th Governor of Rhode Island and its first woman governor, grew up in Smithfield in a tight-knit Italian-American family, the youngest of Joseph and Josephine Raimondo's three children.
 Gina's family history and her childhood experiences shaped her core beliefs in hard work, opportunity for all, and the importance of financial security.